João Jácome de Castro

 Education, Training and Research in Military Health Unit

 This unit will substitute the current School of Military Health Service and it will be responsible for training and postgraduate education within the Military Health as well as the coordination of clinical research studies in this area.
-In this unit will be integrated the Biomedical Simulation Centre for education, training and evaluation using simulated practices in artificial models or animals, applied to hospital medicine and operational medicine, to support the armed forces in training for emergency.
+In this unit will be integrated the Biomedical Simulation Centre for education, training and evaluation using simulated practices in artificial models or animals, applied to hospital medicine and operational medicine, to support the armed forces in training for an emergency.

 The Portuguese Armed Forces develop several activities, with the participation of Military Health personnel and equipment, in the various fields of international cooperation, namely: the North Atlantic Treaty Organization (NATO), the International Committee on Military Medicine (ICMM), the Community of Portuguese Speaking Countries (CPSC) or partner countries in the bilateral cooperation context (Angola, Brazil, Tunisia, Algeria, Morocco and others).